 When the Platinum Plaisir arrived, I was very impressed with the meaty size and very polished and luxurious feel that this $20 fountain pen presented to me.
-The black anodized aluminum finish is not only scratch resistant, but it is also incredibly glossy with a nice deep black tone to it, probably a little darker than what you see in my photos.
+The black anodized aluminum finish is not only scratch resistant, but it is also incredibly glossy with a nice deep black tone to it.
+The black color is a little darker in person than what you see in our photos.
 Each of the Plaisir fountain pens has a nib that matches the color of the body, and best I can tell these are the same nibs and feeds that you will find in the cheaper Platinum Preppy fountain pens, which might be a turn-off to some.
-Besides a matching nib, there is also a thin black stripe that goes down the clip on this pen, and on the other colors, the stripe also matches the body color.
-The pen also has a substantially wide ring around the base of the cap that has some ornate detail in it as well as having the words “Platinum Plaisir Japan” engraved.
+Besides a matching nib, there is also a thin black stripe that goes down the clip on this pen.
+On the other colors of this pen, the stripe also matches the body color.
+The pen also has a substantially wide ring around the base of the cap that has some ornate detail in it as well as having the words Platinum Plaisir Japan engraved.

 For a different perspective on the pen though, you might want to check out the review on Note Booker, Esq. where he reviewed a red version of the Platinum Plaisir.
 I can see his perspective on the visual characteristics of the pen because I would imagine that the versions in different colors might be a little more flashy than the black version that I picked up, but as you will see below in the writing sample part of this review, I didn’t have any issues with squeaking or anything similar that he experienced.

 I’ve always thought that the Platinum Preppy was a pen that wrote nicely so it should be no surprise that I think the Plaisir provides an equally nice writing experience.
-One difference between this writing sample and my writing sample for the Platinum Preppy is that this one was done on my new favorite paper, the Levenger Rhodia Circa paper which you could probably say makes any fountain pen write smoother and with less feathering or spreading.
+One difference between this writing sample and my writing sample for the Platinum Preppy is that this one was done on my new favorite paper, the Levenger Rhodia Circa paper.
+This paper probably say makes any fountain pen write smoother and with less feathering or spreading though.
 As someone who really likes as fine a nib as possible, this nib is pretty close to being an ideal size for me.
 If you click on the scan above, you can see in the writing sample where I compare the nib on this pen to the fine sized nib on a Pelikan M215.
 The size of the lines laid down appear to be very close, with the Pelikan being only slightly more narrow to the naked eye.